V-Liss/TheGunsDungeons/README.md

 Funny, I discovered the name "sub-step division matrix" after I actually made all those three games lol

-(and still not sure it's called that way, fewl free to correct me)
+(and still not sure it's called that way, feel free to correct me)

 ========================================================================